SEO ·

 If Ahrefs advertises this article on Facebook, it might add UTM parameters to this URL to identify how many people visited this article through Facebook.
 The link might look like:

 While this formatting is a good idea for external links to your website, you don’t want to do it for your internal links.
-According to Daniel Waisberg, a search advocate at Google, that will distort your performance data.

 Control crawl depth

-Crawl depth (click depth) is the number of clicks it takes to reach a specific page from your homepage.
-You must carefully plan your internal linking strategies to ensure your pages aren’t buried within your website.
+Plan your internal linking strategies to ensure your pages aren’t buried within your website.
 This helps you with improving UX and SEO.

-In a Google webinar, Mueller explains that if a page is several clicks away from important pages, like the homepage, Google might assume the content isn’t that critical.
-But if the page is one or two clicks away from the homepage, Google considers it an important page, and this adds weight to the page’s SEO ranking.
+In a Google webinar, John Mueller explains that if a page is several clicks away from important pages, like the homepage, Google might assume the content isn’t that critical.